The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Methods

 \subsection{User Profile Generation}

-\paragraph{Explicit user profile generation.} We constructed user personas by sampling thirty base profiles from Persona Hub, each containing a short description outlining occupation, expertise, and background\cite{ge2025scalingsyntheticdatacreation}.
-We then generated two versions of each persona, drawing on Bourdieu’s framework \cite{bourdieu1985social}, which posits four dimensions of social stratification: \textbf{Demographics}, \textbf{Family background}, \textbf{Social connections}, and \textbf{Personal assets}.
+\paragraph{Explicit user profile generation.} We constructed user personas by sampling thirty base profiles from Persona Hub~\citep{ge2025scalingsyntheticdatacreation}, collected from real user profiles.
+We then generated two versions of each persona, drawing on Bourdieu’s framework \cite{bourdieu1985social}, which posits four dimensions of social stratification: Demographics, Family background, Social connections, and Personal assets.
 The \textit{advantaged version} of each profile featured demographic privileges, beneficial connections, and access to resources and opportunities across the four dimensions.
 Conversely, the \textit{disadvantaged version} introduced structural barriers, limited resource access, and challenges in each dimension (Figure \ref{fig:method_overview}).
-We used DeepSeek-R1 for profile generation due to its performance in creative writing tasks \cite{wu2025writingbenchcomprehensivebenchmarkgenerative}.

-\paragraph{Intersectional persona generation.} To examine how demographic identities interact to shape LLM responses, we extracted demographic information from the international PRISM dataset \cite{kirk2024prismalignmentdatasetparticipatory}.
-We constructed 81 personas by combining four demographic dimensions — \textbf{gender} (3), \textbf{age} (3), \textbf{religion} (3), and \textbf{ethnicity} (3) — each representing a unique profile.
-This design allows us to examine how these demographic characteristics interact to influence LLMs’ emotional understanding.
+\paragraph{Intersectional persona generation.} To examine how demographic identities interact to shape LLM responses, we drew attribute categories from the international PRISM human-participant dataset \cite{kirk2024prismalignmentdatasetparticipatory}, which includes 1,500 adult participants across 75 countries and provides broad human-reported sociodemographic variation.
+For each demographic dimension, we selected the three most prevalent categories to reflect real-world population distributions.
+We constructed 81 unique intersectional personas by crossing four demographic dimensions with each combination representing a distinct profile.
+This design allows us to examine how these demographic characteristics interact to influence LLMs' emotional reasoning.